rafifdna/bang/README.md

 # Bang: AWS IAM Access Key Rotation Tool

-Bang initially develop as personal project to help automates the AWS IAM access key rotation process.
-Keep it mind the tools is still experimental.
+Bang was initially developed as a personal project to help automate the AWS IAM access key rotation process.
+Keep in mind that the tool is not perfect.

 ## Quick Start Guide